Make a Difference

 Our students tend to stay and work in the Sacramento region.
 For every dollar spent on a Los Rios education, taxpayers see a return of 5.6%.
 That's because students earn more, contribute more in taxes, live healthier lives, start businesses, and stay out of prison – and they pass these benefits on to their children.
 Businesses rely on our students to provide them with an educated workforce.

-The Los Rios colleges positively impact the community by providing a skilled workforce and increasing the region's economic base.
+The Los Rios colleged create a significant positive impact on the community by providing a skilled workforce and increasing the economic base of the region.

 Find inspiring stories of success from students and alumni of the Los Rios colleges.
 Hear what Los Rios means to our donors and why they donate.